Pranay-sol/Wordle_Entrophy/README.md

     * **`Ranking`**: Ranks all possible guesses based on their calculated $H(X)$ values.
     * **`Next_best_guess`**: Returns a ranking of the best next guess from all available guesses, based on a specific word and its corresponding received score.

-* **`final_wordle_helper` file**: This file integrates the components, offering a recreation of the Wordle game along with a ranking of the top 10 best next guesses after each guess is made.
+* **[`final_wordle_helper`](Final_wordle_helper.py) file**: This file integrates the components, offering a recreation of the Wordle game along with a ranking of the top 10 best next guesses after each guess is made.

-[It's worth noting that the opening word is not calculated by the bot.
-However, widely considered strong opening words include 'crane', 'crate', 'soare', among others.
-To calculate an optimal opening word, a simple call to `ranking(answers)` (or `ranking(guesses)`) can be used.
-The bot's assistance typically begins after the initial, unassisted first guess.]
+The First Guess Rankings were done independently over the 2309 possible wordle answers.
+This can be achieved by a simple call to `ranking(answers)` (or `ranking(guesses)`)  .The bot's assistance typically begins after the initial, unassisted first guess.
+The processing of these words  took 771.1862 secs (or 12 minutes 51 seconds).
+The rankings are posted in the [rankings file](first_guess_rankings.csv)

 ---